loning/universe/README.md

 20. [Mathematics Nature Explanations](theories/mathematics_nature_explanations.md) - Explanations of the nature and effectiveness of mathematics by the theoretical framework
 21. [Medicine and Health Science Explanations](theories/medicine_health_explanations.md) - Explanations of disease, health, and treatment by the theoretical framework
 22. [Cooking and Food Culture Explanations](theories/cooking_food_explanations.md) - Explanations of cooking processes and food culture by the theoretical framework
+23. [Game and Entertainment Theory Explanations](theories/game_entertainment_explanations.md) - Explanations of game design and entertainment experiences by the theoretical framework

 ### Special Topic Research
 1. [Universe Structure](theories/universe_structure.md) - Universe structure model based on Quantum-Classical Dualism